rrwick/SPAdes-completion-checker/README.md

+# This tool is deprecated!

+I have since written [Unicycler](https://github.com/rrwick/Unicycler) which does a good job of circularising genomes.
+I now use Unicycler instead of hybridSPAdes.
+If you still need to do this sort of thing, I'd recommend checking out [Circlator](https://sanger-pathogens.github.io/circlator/).

+If you're still interested, the original README follows below:

 # SPAdes Completion Checker

 This tool is intended to aid the user in getting completed bacterial genome sequences from a [hybrid](http://bioinformatics.oxfordjournals.org/content/early/2015/12/16/bioinformatics.btv688) [SPAdes](http://bioinf.spbau.ru/spades) assembly.